apache/camel/apache-camel/src/main/release/README.txt

    * camel-mail can be configured for secure email communications
    * camel-cxf can be configured for secure web service communications
    * camel-jetty can be configured to use https
+   * camel-http can be configured to use https
+   * camel-gae can be configured for secure communications
-   * camel-jhc can be configured as a secure http server using SSL
+   * camel-xmlsecurity can be configured for secure communications